nicolaCirillo/ate-it/subtask_a.md

 ---
 ## Overview

-Participants will be provided with a collection of sentences taken from a specialised corpus on **municipal waste management**.
+Participants will receive a collection of sentences taken from a specialised corpus on **municipal waste management**.
 The objective is to identify and extract **domain-relevant terms** from each sentence.

 - Terms can be either **single-word** or **multi-word expressions**.